unam3/docs/src/guide/scaling-up/testing.md

 Component testing often involves mounting the component being tested in isolation, triggering simulated user input events, and asserting on the rendered DOM output.
 There are dedicated utility libraries that make these tasks simpler.

-- [`@testing-library/vue`](https://github.com/testing-library/vue-testing-library) is a Vue testing library focused on testing components without relying on implementation details.
-Built with accessibility in mind, its approach also makes refactoring a breeze.
-Its guiding principle is that the more tests resemble the way software is used, the more confidence they can provide.
+- [`@testing-library/vue`](https://github.com/testing-library/vue-testing-library) is a Vue testing library focused on testing components without relying on implementation details. <!--Built with accessibility in mind, its approach also makes refactoring a breeze.
+Its guiding principle is that the more tests resemble the way software is used, the more confidence they can provide.-->

 - [`@vue/test-utils`](https://github.com/vuejs/test-utils) is the official low-level component testing library that was written to provide users access to Vue specific APIs.
 It's also the lower-level library `@testing-library/vue` is built on top of.